suneeshtr/node-telegrambot/README.md

 ## Running ##

 * Get your bot token from [@botfather](https://telegram.me/botfather).
 This will be TG_TOKEN
-* Get a domain with SSL (Telegram webhooks won't work on localhost, local IP addresses, or self signed certificates).
-This domain name (without https, or trailing slash) will be APP_DNS (eg: telegrambot.example.com )
+* set the id of group or account whatever that you want to receive the messages from irc set it in tg.js
 * export TG_TOKEN="123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11:" && node server.js

 ## IRC integration ##

 One of the features of the bot is its irc integration.
-Set the corresponding values in config.js to log all messages from a telegram channel into an IRC channel and vice versa.
+Set the corresponding values in irc.js to log all messages from a telegram channel into an IRC channel and vice versa.
 Be careful not to use popular channels and get banned.

 ## Problems ##